geosoft1/tools/README.md

 Use `` -h `` switch to see all options.

-Run periodicaly or if compiler/ide versions change to update the sistem.
+Run periodicaly or if compiler/ide versions change to update the system.
 Projects are not affected if you overinstall.

 Ubuntu 14.04+ need script execute activation so run from Terminal